-The problems an underprivileged student faces in order to graduate are not merely financial.
-An inability to adapt to the academic and social setting results in many young people abandoning their studies before gaining the degree that would opens doors for them professionally.
+The problems an under-resourced student faces in order to graduate are not merely financial.
+An inability to adapt to the academic and social setting results in many young people abandoning their studies before gaining the degree that would open doors for them professionally.

-In order to provide access to employment, Bottom Line helps students determine what their interests are and teaches them about job market trends in order to focus on the best way of joining the working world.
-This year a Career Connections Team has also been launched.
-This team is responsible for helping students get in touch with potential employers, find internships and keep them in contact with the business world.
+Moreover, to provide access to employment, Bottom Line helps students determine what their interests are and teaches them about job market trends in order to focus on the best way of joining the working world.

 Thanks to the support of Fundación MAPFRE, in the 2022-2023 academic year more than 310 students will be able to attend college.
 Of these, 70% will graduate and build a future full of opportunities.